Canusa Street: History and description

 Local legend claims that a group of rather drunken surveyors, when given the task of determining the United States–Canada border line in the region (nominally at 45.00°N), decided to place the border right through the middle of the village along what is now Canusa Street.
 On the current cadastral graphic matrix, however, the border line is drawn along the southern border to the street, suggesting that it is entirely located within Canada.
-In practice, the road itself is treated as the border, dividing Canadian residents to north from United States residents to the south.
+In practice, the road itself is treated as the border, dividing Canadian residents to the north from United States residents to the south.

 At the west end of Canusa Street is a three-way intersection that is home to the Beebe Plain–Beebe Border Crossing.
 Immediately facing the customs houses, located at the end of the street, is a solid granite line house.
 This building (built as a store in the 1820s) was for a time the world's only international post office.
 It had one postmaster, but two doors and two postal counters, each serving customers from a different country.
 Although it is located on the border, users still must go through typical border crossing procedures when coming from the Canadian side.